-6.23 At Red Balloon Norwich all staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.
+6.23 At RBET- Norfolk we adhere to the 'Working Together to Improve Centre Attendance' (2024) guidance.
+All staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.

-6.24 At Red Balloon Norwich we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:
+6.24 At RBET- Norfolk we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:

-- An attendance register is taken twice daily.
-The first session is taken at 08:45 am and the second session at 13:35 pm - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school: - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children: - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.
+- an attendance register is taken at the start of the first session of each Centre day and once during the second session; - we make every effort to contact parents and follow up with the emergency contacts held; - we hold at least two emergency contact numbers for each of the students on our roll wherever possible;

+- staff will alert DSLs to any concerns raised regarding children who are absent from Centre; - the DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - we will follow the procedures outlined in our attendance policy including undertaking first-day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences; - we understand we remain responsible for the safeguarding of all students who are placed in an alternative provision;. - when removing a child from roll at the standard and non-standard transition points, we will inform the local authority in accordance with statutory requirements and pass on all safeguarding files.